 I am an applied mathematician and assistant professor for computational and mathematical methods for imaging at the University of Hamburg.
-Therefore, I am member of Center of Optimization and Approximation.
+Therefore, I am member of Center of Optimization and Approximation and associated with the Institute for Biomedical Imaging at the University hospital Hamburg Eppendorf (UKE).

 My actual research covers large-scale inverse problems in biological and medical applications such as for example fluorescence microscopy, photo acoustic tomography and magnetic particle imaging.
 More precisely, I am working on variational regularization methods, dynamic inverse problems, Bayesian inversion, and approximation error modelling.